 best things to do in Marrakesh

 Probably one of the city’s most iconic parts, the souks of Marrakesh have to be explored.
-Filled with miles of tiny alleys, streets and market squares, you’ll find vendors selling everything from gems, herbs, carpets and so much more.
+Filled with miles of tiny alleys, streets and market squares, you’ll find vendors selling everything from gems, herbs, carpets, and much more.

 best things to do in Marrakesh

-Now, a word of advice, download an offline map to help you navigate the small streets.
-We downloaded offline Google Maps of the historic centre and it worked a treat.
-Though, I’m almost guaranteeing you’ll still get lost.
+Here’s some advice: download an offline map to help you navigate the small streets.
+We downloaded offline Google Maps of the historic centre, and it worked.
+Though I’m almost guaranteeing you’ll still get lost.

 best things to do in Marrakesh

-Anyway, getting lost aside, make sure to take a look all around the souks and remember to haggle.
+Anyway, getting lost aside, look around the souks and remember to haggle.

-Typically, we took around 60-70% off their original price.
-Which is still significantly more than if they’d put their meters on.
+Typically, we took around 60-70% off their original price, which is still significantly more than if they had put their meters on.
+This is still heavily inflated, but you must be prepared for that as a visitor to Marrakch.

 6.)
 Jardin Majorelle and Yves Saint Laurent Museum